ashleynorton/cupcake-shop/README.md

 #### **By Ashley Norton**

 ## Description
-This project will be built for a faux cupcake shop to practice using classes within HTML and CSS.
+This project will be a faux website for a cupcake shop to practice using classes within HTML and CSS.

 ## Setup/Installation Requirements